openjdm/openjdm.github.io/book/decisions_under_pressure.md

 In other words: looking back, did I make the best decision I could?
 The resources spent on a choice (“effort”) refer to how much cognitive energy and time were allocated to reach the final decision.
-Since investing more effort to learn and process your options tends to lead to smarter and better decisions, the effort-accuracy model proposes that there is a compromise between effort and accuracy that the decision-maker must accept.
+Since investing more effort to learn and process one's options tends to lead to smarter and better decisions, the effort-accuracy model proposes that there is a compromise between effort and accuracy that the decision-maker must accept.
 This balancing act is particularly relevant